luk-kop/verus-stake-notification/README.md

 ## Build and run the app with virtualenv tool
 The application can be build and run locally with `virtualenv` tool.

-1. Clone git repository to user home directory and enter `verus-notification` directory.
+1. Clone git repository (`git clone ...`) to user home directory and enter `verus-stake-notification` directory.

 2. Run following commands in order to create virtual environment and install the required packages.